 Coverage & Customer Care

 Verizon provides the widest 4G LTE coverage of all the big names - subscribers enjoy 4G service more than 86% of the time.
-The company garnered an "Average" customer service rating in 2016.
+The company garnered an "average" customer service rating in 2016.

 T-Mobile offers a range of pricing options under two different plans.

+One to two lines cost $50 each, or $40 each for four.
 Additional lines up to eight total will add $20 each to your bill.
 The plan includes unlimited data, however, streaming speeds are limited to standard definition.
 With T-Mobile One you also get:

 - Free unlimited in-flight texting and an hour of data